borkdude/refl/README.md

 # refl

-A script to clean up reflection configurations produced by the GraalVM native-image-agent for Clojure projects.
+An example project and script to clean up reflection configurations produced by the GraalVM native-image-agent for Clojure projects.

 ## Problem description